-Instead, you should use a conversational tone and nudge the emotional side of consumers.
+Instead, you should use a conversational tone when you write a product description.
 Use clever storytelling to hook the consumers and sell your product.

 This Cards Against Humanity product copy aces the conversational tone.
 Each point here looks like an excerpt from an actual conversation, which is exactly what you should aim for.

-You can employ the services of a content marketing agency to help you write stellar product descriptions.
-WrittenlyHub offers product description writing services across all genres and can ramp up your ecommerce website with engaging and conversational write-ups.
+You can employ the services of a content marketing agency to help you write great product descriptions.
+WrittenlyHub offers product description writing services across all genres and can ramp up your e-commerce website with engaging and conversational write-ups.

 Using a natural tone helps buyers connect with the brand.
 If your product description looks like a bundle of computer-generated phrases, it will not engage readers.

-Before you create a product description, ask yourself these questions:
+Before you create a persuasive product description, ask yourself these questions: